Leapsight/babel/doc/babel_map.md

 * [Function Index](#index)
 * [Function Details](#functions)

-Provides an alternative to Riak map datatype.
+Provides an alternative to Riak Map Datatype.

 <a name="description"></a>